Apr

 5:00 PM17:00

-Our Chinese New Year Banquet is an elegant ten-course event showcasing the Restaurant’s specialties in celebration of the Chinese New Year complete with silent auction.
-CAAN’s lion dance team will visit to wish all patrons a happy, healthy, and prosperous New Year of the s~SNAKE!
+CAAN’s lion dance team will visit to wish patrons a happy, healthy, and prosperous New Year of the Horse!

 Tickets are available online here.
-Make your reservations by purchase the tickets early!
+Make your reservations by purchasing the tickets early!
+Early Bird tickets are available before Jan 10, 2026.

 Chinese New Year Ten-Course Banquet